 The Geospatial Centre has an extensive collection of maps and atlases.
 While this collection is too large to be adequately described or indexed on a web page, information is available on the most extensive and widely used maps in our collection.
 If you are looking for digital maps, please consult our geospatial data resources pages.

 Aerial photographs and satellite images

 The Geospatial Centre's aerial photographs and satellite images collection consists of paper images from 1930-2000.
 An interactive map index shows the extent and years of coverage.
-Images of the Region of Waterloo for the years 1930, 1945, 1946,1955, 1963 and 1966 are available through the Air Photos Digitization Project.
+Images of the Region of Waterloo for the years 1930, 1945, 1946,1955, 1963 and 1966 are available through the Air Photos Digitization Project and 1967 and 1971 are available as simple downloads.
 We also have a small collection of satellite images.